Haoju-Leng/E-commerce-titan-backend/README.md

 **Login and get the token**

+The registration step has been omitted

 <img width="1077" alt="Screen Shot 2023-02-10 at 6 34 56 PM" src="https://user-images.githubusercontent.com/48000537/218227186-91869a66-944b-40e2-98aa-4dca5aafaed7.png">

 **Add a new product to the server**

+Another prodoct adding request has been omitted

 <img width="1097" alt="Screen Shot 2023-02-10 at 6 35 03 PM" src="https://user-images.githubusercontent.com/48000537/218227188-718ac760-9607-48f2-b64c-02d5e04e3790.png">